-- F. For violations of the Permit's requirements, stipulations, and/or "Conditions of Permit," the County may: - 1.
-Void the approved Right-of-Way Permit. - Impose administrative restraints until the violation has been corrected. - 3.
-Require the Permittee to fulfill the Permit requirements, additional stipulations, and/or "Conditions of Permit" at the expense, if any, of the Permittee, his successors, and assigns. - 4.
+- F. For violations of the permit's requirements, "General Conditions of Right-of-Way Permits" in Appendix A, and/or additional specific stipulations added to the approved permit, the County may: - 1.
+Void the approved Right-of-Way permit. - 2.
+Impose administrative restraints until the violation has been corrected. - 3.
+Require the permittee to fulfill the permit requirements, "General Conditions of Right-of-Way Permits" in Appendix A, and/or additional specific stipulations added to the approved permit at the expense, if any, of the permittee, his successors, and assignees. - 4.
 Bill the offending person, firm, corporation, or association for costs incurred. - 5.
-Inform the County Attorney that a violation of this Handbook has taken place, and seek legal action against persons responsible for such violations. - 6.
+Inform the County Attorney that a violation of this Handbook has taken place and seek legal action against persons responsible for such violations. - 6.
 Take any other actions permitted by general law. - G. The Board of County Commissioners shall, by separate Resolution, establish fees for the issuance of permits for work within the County's right-of-way for the following types of permits and inspections: - 1.
-The initial fee for a Work Within the County Right-of-Way Permit will be paid upon application for such Permit, including permits for jack-and-bore, open-cut, turn lane/median work, sprinklers and for regulated and/or franchised utilities.
+The initial fee for a work within the County Right-of-Way Permit will be paid upon application for such Permit, including permits for jack-and-bore, open-cut, turn lane/median work, sprinklers and for regulated and/or franchised utilities.
 Any additional fees shall be paid prior to receiving the approved permit. - 2.
-Re-inspection Fee, if required, due to improper or incomplete work within the County's right-of-way shall be paid prior to such re-inspection. - 3.
-Prior to the continuance of any work requiring an after-the-fact Permit, the additional fee for such permit has been established and shall be paid prior to the re-commencement of any such work. - H. Any Permittee, including private contractors, public utility companies and regulated franchisees may be required to post a Performance Bond, in a form acceptable to the County at the option of the Transportation Services Division Administrator.
+Re-inspection Fee, if required due to improper or incomplete work within the County's right-of-way, shall be paid prior to such re-inspection. - 3.
+Prior to the continuance of any work requiring an after-the-fact Permit, the additional fee for such permit has been established and shall be paid prior to the re-commencement of any such work. - H. Any Permittee, including private contractors, public utility companies, and regulated franchisees may be required to post a Performance Bond, in a form acceptable to the county at the option of the Transportation Services Division Administrator.